Avivbens/avivbens/README.md

 ### ✨ Highlights from My Career:

 - **Tech-Lead @ ZoomInfo**: Leading teams, modernizing legacy systems into microservices, and optimizing for high traffic.
-- **Scaling Systems**: Reduced latency by 70-80% and tripled system capacity without downtime.
-- **Event-Driven Architecture**: Designed resilient, high-availability systems using Kafka, Redis, and more.
+- **Event-Driven Architecture**: Designed resilient, high-availability systems using Kafka, Redis, K8S, and more.
 - **Open Source Contributions**: Actively contributing to **Nest.js** and other projects in the Node.js ecosystem.

 ---